16x20", 20x20", 20x24", 20x30", C-prints and Ink Jet Prints (2011)

 By scanning each image and then using digital techniques, I am able to remove the figures from the photographs to explore the depicted places.
 In doing so, I am questioning the ability of photographic representation to capture the unintended likeness of a place once the subject is removed.
 Like Roland Barthes searching for the essence of his mother through photographs in Camera Lucida, I am searching for the essence of family and home as it is depicted in the most innocent form of photography - the family snapshot.

 As I work with the images I preserve their aging aesthetic by limiting retouching to retain the noticeable blemishes, dust, and scratches.
-These visual elements as well as the technical deficiencies of the unknown photographers are telltale signs that lend an air of authenticity to the images as I search for answers to how environment shapes the development of family.
+These visual elements as well as the technical deficiencies of the unknown photographers are telltale signs that lend an air of authenticity to the images as I question if these places ever truly existed as home.